ARTICLES

 Photo by @theroyalfamily

-The Royal Support: Partnership with the Royal British Legion in Promoting Remembrance
+The Royal Support - Partnership With the Royal British Legion in Promoting Remembrance

 The Royal British Legion has played a crucial role in establishing and maintaining the tradition of wearing poppies in the United Kingdom.
 Since its founding in 1921, the organization has been dedicated to supporting veterans, especially those impacted by the first world war, and their families.
 The Royal Family’s support for the Legion’s work has been instrumental in popularizing the poppy as a "remembrance poppy" and a lasting "symbol of remembrance" across the nation.